particledecay/slackmoji-notifier/README.md

 ## Description

 Slackmoji Notifier is a Slack bot that monitors your workspace for new emoji additions.
-When a new emoji is added, it uses OpenAI's GPT model to generate a fun, creative description and sends a notification to a specified Slack channel.
+When a new emoji is added, it uses an LLM provider to generate a fun, creative description and sends a notification to a specified Slack channel.

 ## Features

 - Real-time monitoring of new emoji additions in your Slack workspace
-- AI-generated descriptions for each new emoji using OpenAI's GPT model
+- AI-generated descriptions for each new emoji using an LLM provider
 - Customizable Slack channel for notifications
 - Easy deployment using Helm charts for Kubernetes